 That evolution doesn’t have a direction — it’s random!

-By itself, evolution simply means a gradual development — in our case, the change in genetic heritage of organisms over time.
-We’ve seen that it’s an ongoing process which can bestow younglings with both great advantages or crippling shortcomings — however, in its eyes, all mutations are equal.
+The word ‘evolution’ refers to gradual development.
+In the context of our discussion today, the change in the genetic heritage of organisms over time.
+We’ve seen that it’s an ongoing process that can bestow younglings with both great advantages or crippling shortcomings — however, in its eyes, all mutations are equal.

 Evolution through natural selection, however — the theory Darwin developed — is what people generally refer to and shorthand as ‘evolution‘.
-The gradual development we’ve just talked about is random and yields random mutations, but the end product of evolution (through natural selection) isn’t.
+The gradual development we’ve just talked about is random and yields random mutations, but the end product of evolution (through natural selection) is not random.

 Natural selection is where mutations go to be judged.
 It’s the quality control department of evolution; the sieve that separates the fittest wheat from the illest-adapted of chaff.

-Nature is pretty much a dog-eat-dog rat race (double cliches are the best cliches), so even slight disadvantages from unfortunate mutations will make an organism more likely to die / limit its baby-making ability.
+Nature is pretty much a dog-eat-dog rat race (double cliches are the best cliches).
+Even slight disadvantages from unfortunate mutations will make an organism more likely to die — which dramatically limits its baby-making potential.
 At the same time, even a seemingly inconsequential boon from one’s genetics could provide an edge in mate-ability.
 Thus, species weed themselves of poor mutations over time, while retaining and even amplifying positive ones.
-Through the process, they change — but the overall direction of change isn’t random, it’s guided.
+Through the process, they change.
+The changes are random but, by pitting them against the environment, the overall direction species evolve in isn’t random — it’s guided.

 In other words, evolution causes each organism in a species to be a tentative first step towards a new genetic lineage, complete with strengths and weaknesses.
 But it is the gene-borne ability of each individual to adapt to their natural environment that selects which get to make babies and spread their DNA.